 A Septoplasty procedure may help you resolve nose problems like restricted breathing, sinus infections, nosebleeds, headaches and issues with snoring.
 Dr Scott Turner performs Septoplasty and Septorhinoplasty procedures in hospitals in Newcastle and Sydney NSW.
-By reshaping your septum, he can help restore the functionality of your nose, ease your breathing and reduce headaches.
-The procedure can help restore your quality of life by reducing the discomfort that you may be experiencing.
+By reshaping your septum, he can help improve the functionality of your nose, ease your breathing and reduce headaches.
+The procedure can help reduce any discomfort that these issues cause.

 What Is Septoplasty?

 Septoplasty is a surgical procedure that reshapes your septum and removes septum or nasal deviation.
 The septum is the natural barrier or divide between the two nasal canals.
 This surgical procedure reshapes the septum to remove the deviation and frees your airways for a fuller and more satisfying inhale.
 Patients who undergo a septoplasty procedure generally report:

 - being able to inhale with less effort

 - fewer headaches.

 There are multiple benefits of nose septum surgery:

 - Septoplasty can significantly improve the quality of life.
 1

 - Better pulmonary function when playing sport.
 3